 - Free blogs have limited customization options and look unprofessional

 - Having a free blog looks sloppy and gives your visitors the impression that you’re not committed

 Many new bloggers are quick to sign up with cheap web hosting companies that are well-known, such as GoDaddy.
-Unfortunately, this is a BIG mistake.
-Not only do these web hosting companies offer poor quality hosting, but their customer service is non-existent!
+Unfortunately, this is one of the top blogging mistakes people make.

-3. Do NOT try to please everyone
+3. Trying to please everyone

-While it sounds smart to try and create a blog that appeals to everyone, it almost NEVER works.
+While it sounds smart to create a blog that appeals to everyone, it almost NEVER works.
 By trying to please everyone, you end up attracting no one.
 Instead, your blog will lack focus, your readers will get confused and have no idea what your brand is about or why they should care.

 Successful bloggers have a strong niche.
-They know who their target audience is, what their reader is struggling with, and how to motivate their reader to accomplish their goal.
+They know WHO their target audience is, what their reader is struggling with, and how to motivate their reader to accomplish their goal.